Skip to main content

 • have trouble thinking and performing at school

 It is important for the school to have information about the child or youth's medications.
-Learn more about medications used to treat bipolar disorder
+Learn more about medications used to treat bipolar disorder.

 Therapy

-Can Bipolar Disorder be prevented?
+Can bipolar disorder be prevented?

 Right now, we do not know the exact causes of bipolar disorder.
-However, it is important to know the symptoms of bipolar disorder so there is a better chance of finding out early, and starting effective treatment and ways to deal with the disorder.
+But we do know the symptoms, and there is a better chance of finding it early and starting treatment that is effective.
 This may prevent long periods of illness and hospital stays, and even suicide.

 Where to from here?

 Looking for more information on this topic?
-Connect with a family peer support worker at the Kelty Centre to discover additional resources, learn more about support and treatment options, or just to find a listening ear.
+Connect with a family peer support worker at the Kelty Centre and discover additional resources, learn more about support and treatment options, or just to find a listening ear.

 Where You Are Podcast